-Complainant's advisor questions the Respondent and any Witnesses Respondent's advisor questions the Complainant and any Witnesses - Decision-Maker(s) ask any follow-up questions - Closing Statements (if allowed Time limit?)
+Complainant's advisor questions the Respondent and any Witnesses - · Respondent's advisor questions the Complainant and any Witnesses Decision-Maker(s) ask any follow-up questions - Closing Statements (if allowed Time limit?) - Closing Statement by Complainan Closing Statement by Respondent must be trained on technology used in a hearing.

-REMEMBER: Decision-makers must be trained
+REMEMBER: Decision-makers

-on technology used in a Schools must create an audio or audiovisual recording, or transcript, of any live hearing.
+Schools must create an audio or audiovisual recording, or transcript, of any live hearing.